 You’ll see something like this on the front-end:

-Many WordPress users confuse this translate feature to that of developing a multilingual site on WordPress.
+Many WordPress users confuse this translation feature with that of developing a multilingual site on WordPress.

 A WordPress multilingual website is a standalone version for different languages.
 Each site’s content can be indexed by Google.

 On the other hand, the translate button will only display the translated form of the site.
 The translated content that is shown is not indexable by Google.